dave-theunsub/clamtk/README.md

 https://gitlab.com/dave_m/clamtk/wikis/Downloads

-Here are the specific pages:
+Here are the specific pages.
+Note that these are usually mirrored on Github as wel.

 For Gnome (Files file manager):
 https://gitlab.com/dave_m/clamtk-gnome